 Reactions between heavy nuclei provide a unique opportunity to produce and study nuclear (hadronic) matter far from its ground state, at high densities and temperatures.
-From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago, it has been realized that at very high density and temperature the hadronic matter may undergo transition to the more primordial form of matter characterized by a strongly reduced interaction between its constituents, quarks and gluons, such that the partons would exist in the nearly free state [1].
-This proposed state of matter has been named the quark gluon plasma (QGP) [2].
+From the onset of the formulation of the quark model and the first understanding of the nature of the binding and confining potential between quarks about 30 years ago, it has been realized that at very high density and temperature, hadronic matter may undergo a transition to a more primordial form of matter.
+This proposed state of matter named the quark gluon plasma (QGP) [1], is characterized by a strongly reduced interaction among its constituents, quarks and gluons, such that the partons would exist in a nearly free state [2].
+Experimental attempts to create the QGP in the laboratory by colliding heavy nuclei have been carried out for more than 20 years.
+During this period, center of mass energies per pair of colliding nucleons have risen steadily from the $\sqrt{s{NN}} = 1$ GeV domain of the Bevalac at LBNL, to energies of $\sqrt{s{NN}} = 5$ GeV at the AGS at BNL, and to $\sqrt{s{NN}} = 17$ GeV at the SPS at CERN.
+Although a number of signals suggesting the formation of a very dense state of matter have been observed, no solid evidence for QGP formation was found at these lower energies.

-\For the full BRAHMS Collaboration author list and acknowledgment see appendix 'Collaborations' of this volume
+^{}For the full BRAHMS Collaboration author list and acknowledgment see appendix 'Collaborations' of this volume